DanielLiu1123/httpexchange-spring-boot-starter/README.md

    There's no autoconfiguration for the clients, you need to create client beans manually.
    This is excruciating if you have many clients.

-   If you are familiar with `Spring Cloud OpenFeign`, you will find `@EnableFeignClients` is very useful, it reduces a lot of boilerplate code.
+   If you are familiar with `Spring Cloud OpenFeign`, you will find `@EnableFeignClients` is beneficial, it reduces a lot of boilerplate code.

 2. Not support Spring web annotations